peterschade/vue-todo/README.md

 # VueDO

-> A Vue.js demo project with basic routing and state management.
+> A Vue.js TODO demo project with basic routing and state management.
 Uses Parcel-Bundler and Semantic-UI.

-Corresponding presentation is available under https://speakerdeck.com/moveelevator/nice-to-met-vue
+based on

 ![VueDO Screenshot](/screenshot.png?raw=true)